Connect with us

 Some landlords are struggling to fill their offices.
 PHOTO | FILE

-According to a report by Cytonn, builders have recently capitalised on office developments – pushing up the total office space to 9.0 million square feet against a demand of 3.8 million square feet.
+According to Cytonn, builders have recently capitalised on office developments – pushing up the total office space to 9.0 million square feet against a demand of 3.8 million square feet.

 “We expect the oversupply to increase by 7.6 per cent to 5.6 million square feet in 2019,” Cytonn says in the Nairobi Metropolitan Area Commercial Office Report.

-The rising supply of new offices is giving tenants an upper hand in lease negotiations, while forcing landlords to slash or maintain rents in order to become more competitive and attract occupants.
+The rising supply of new offices is giving tenants an upper hand in lease negotiations, forcing landlords to slash or maintain rents to become more competitive and attract occupants.

-Cytonn’s senior manager for regional markets Johnson Denge says the company has a negative outlook for the commercial office market in the Nairobi Metropolitan Area, and that “investment in the sector should be geared to the long-term horizon for gains when the market picks up.”
+Cytonn’s manager for regional markets Johnson Denge says the company has a negative outlook for the commercial office market in Nairobi, and that “investment in the sector should be geared to the long-term horizon for gains when the market picks up.”

-The report has listed the central business district, Mombasa Road, and Thika Road as bottoming markets experiencing stagnant demand, high office vacancies, and very low pricing.
+The report has listed the CBD, Mombasa Road, and Thika Road as bottoming markets experiencing stagnant demand, high office vacancies, and very low pricing.

 It has identified Upperhill, Parklands, Westlands, and Kilimani as falling markets characterised by heavy supply coupled with low demand and pricing to attract new tenants.